Seerist Report · 20 May 2026

 New York / New Jersey

-• Stadium MetLife Stadium
+- MetLife Stadium

-• Airports JFK · LGA · EWR
+- JFK · LGA · EWR

-• PulseAI Mixed — protest-sensitive
+- Mixed, protest-sensitive

-Loading…
+| Loading… |

 87.9% of recorded events classified as unrest.

-Getting to MetLife Stadium for the 2026 World Cup presents significant financial and logistical challenges.
-Round-trip train fares from Penn Station will surge nearly 12-fold to $150; bus tickets will cost $80.
-General on-site parking will be unavailable for most fans, with the limited spots costing over $200.
-Only 40,000 rail tickets will be sold per match.
-Penn Station will implement four-hour access restrictions for non-ticket holders before games to manage the anticipated 78,000 daily visitors.
-Governor Kathy Hochul described the costs as 'awfully high'.
+Getting to MetLife Stadium for the 2026 World Cup presents significant financial and logistical challenges for spectators.
+According to April 2026 news reports, round-trip train fares from New York's Penn Station will surge nearly 12-fold to $150, while bus tickets will cost $80.
+Logistically, fans face a total ban on general on-site parking, with limited available spots reportedly costing over $200.
+Capacity is also strictly limited; only 40,000 rail tickets will be sold per match, and Penn Station will implement four-hour access restrictions for non-ticket holders before games to manage the anticipated 78,000 daily visitors.
+These measures have drawn significant public outrage and political criticism, with New York Governor Kathy Hochul describing the costs as "awfully high" in April 2026.

 Venue overview